Zeioth/heirline-components.nvim/README.md

 ## Available components
 WIP: Please be patient.

+## Example config
+This is a example heirline config that uses heirline-components (WIP).

 ## Credits
 Currently, most of the GPL3 lua components this plugin use come from AstroNvim and NormalNvim.
 So please support both projects if you enjoy this plugin.